Extending classical surrogate modelling to high-dimensions through supervised dimensionality reduction: a data-driven

 \subsubsection{Polynomial chaos expansions}

 Polynomial chaos expansions represent a different class of surrogate models that has seen widespread use in the context of uncertainty quantification due to their flexibility and efficiency.
+Due to the focus on data-driven problems, in this work we focus on non-intrusive polynomial chaos expansions \citep{TorreJCP2018}.
 Consider that $\ve{X} \in \Rr^M$ is a random vector with independent components described by the joint PDF $f_{\ve{X}}$ and that the model output ${Y}$ in \eqref{eq:true_model} has finite variance.
 Then the polynomial chaos expansion of $\cm(\ve{X})$ is given by:

-where the $\Psi_{\ua} (\Ve{X})$ are multivariate polynomials orthonormal with respect to $f_{\Ve{X}}$, $\ua \in \mathbb{N}^M$ is a multi-index that identifies the components of the multivariate polynomials ${\Psi}_{\ua}$ and the $\theta_{\ua} \in \mathbb{R}$ are the corresponding coefficients.
+where the $\Psi_{\ua} (\Ve{X})$ are multivariate polynomials orthonormal with respect to $f_{\Ve{X}}$, $\ua \in \mathbb{N}^M$ is a multi-index that identifies the components of the multivariate polynomials ${\Psi}_{\ua}$ and the $c_{\ua} \in \mathbb{R}$ are the corresponding coefficients.

 In practice, the series in \eqref{eqn:PCE:PCE} is truncated to a finite sum, by introducing the truncated polynomial chaos expansion: